MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/multi_shell_multi_tissue_csd.rst

 Note that the order of the tissue responses output for this algorithm is always: WM, GM, CSF.

-Other methods exist, notably ``dwi2response msmt_5tt``, but this requires a co-registered T1 volume and very accurate correction of EPI geometric distortions. (both up to sub-voxel accuracy) Even then, still, ``dwi2response msmt_5tt`` may be less accurate than ``dwi2response dhollander`` in a range of scenarios (`Dhollander et al. (2016) <#references>`__).
+Other methods exist, notably ``dwi2response msmt_5tt``, but this requires a co-registered T1 volume and very accurate correction of EPI geometric distortions (both up to sub-voxel accuracy), as well as accurate segmentation of the T1 volume.
+Even then, still, ``dwi2response msmt_5tt`` may be less accurate than ``dwi2response dhollander`` in a range of scenarios (`Dhollander et al. (2016) <#references>`__).